monishwarank/brix-project-development/AI ML/exercise.md

 # Fitness Software

 **Project Description**
-An intermediate-level Python software designed to help users perform fitness exercises.
+An intermediate-level software designed to help users perform fitness exercises.
 It includes an authentication system with options for advanced recognition methods and tracks exercise progress through camera-based monitoring.

 **Requirements**

 - **Authentication System**: Can use advanced methods like eye, face, or voice recognition for extra points, or standard authentication (user ID and password).
 - **Exercise Monitoring**:
   - Displays 5 exercises, with animations guiding the user.
-  - The camera tracks the user's movements, counting repetitions only when performed correctly.
   - Each exercise transitions to a 10-second break before moving to the next.
 - **Completion Screen**: A congratulatory message appears after all exercises are completed.
 - **Data Management**: Store exercise data in Firebase or export it to an Excel sheet.